Perfect and Maximum Randomness in Stratified Sampling over Joins: Maximizing Randomness for Single Stratum Equi-Join

-The notation used in Tables \ref{preliminaries:notation-list} and ~\ref{uc:new-notations} is used in this subsection and the next.
-Note that in that notation the superscript denotes the stratum index and the subscript denotes the relation index.
-The superscript has been omitted from the usual notation of $m_i^1$ and $mm_i^1$ since a single stratum is under consideration.
-The constraint of fixed sample size can be given by
+The notation given in Table~\ref{preliminaries:notation-list} is used in the Appendix -- superscript and subscript denote the stratum index and the relation index, respectively.
+Superscript has been omitted in this section, since a single stratum is considered.
+The number of possible samples can be given by \begingroup \endgroup The fixed sample size constraint can be given by

-$k^1$ denotes the number of samples being allocated to the first stratum and $g$ denotes the constraint function.
-Lagrange multipliers gives us a system of $z$ equations.
-The $i^{th}$ ($i \in [1,z]$) equation is obtained by taking partial derivative of equation \ref{single:expanded_max} with respect to $mm_i$
+$g$ denotes the constraint function.
+Lagrange multipliers gives a system of $z$ equations, with $i^{th}$ ($i \in [1,z]$) equation obtained by taking partial derivative of equation \ref{single:expanded_max} with respect to $mm_i$